 In alignment with his new role, RFK Jr. has launched Policies for the People, an open-sourced policy forum designed to bridge the gap between Washington policymakers and the public.
 This platform empowers Americans to propose and discuss policies that directly impact their lives, fostering a collaborative approach to governance.

-One pressing issue within the healthcare sector is the recurring shortage of GLP-1 medications, which are vital for treating obesity and type 2 diabetes.
+One pressing issue within the GLP-1 community, and the broader healthcare sector is the recurring shortage of GLP-1 medications, which are vital for treating obesity and type 2 diabetes.
 These shortages have disrupted treatment plans and compromised patient health.
-To address this, a new policy initiative has been proposed on the Policies for the People forum, aiming to enhance transparency in drug shortage reporting and protect the rights of 503B compounding pharmacies to produce GLP-1 medications during shortages.
+To address this, On The Pen is advocating for policy change on the Policies for the People forum, aiming to enhance transparency in drug shortage reporting and protect the rights of 503B compounding pharmacies to produce GLP-1 medications during shortages.

 Key Components of the Proposed Policy: